react-navigation/react-navigation.github.io/versioned_docs/version-8.x/bottom-tab-navigator.md

 #### `tabBarIcon`

-Function that given `{ focused: boolean, color: string, size: number }` returns a React.Node, to display in the tab bar.
+Function that given `{ focused: boolean, color: string, size: number }` returns an icon to display in the tab bar.
+It can be one of the following:

+- An icon object with both `native` and `custom` implementations
-With `native` implementation, you can pass an icon object directly instead of a function.
-A React element is only supported with `custom` implementation.
+- A React element with `custom` implementation only

 It overrides the icon provided by [`tabBarSystemItem`](#tabbarsystemitem) on iOS.

-The icon can be of following types with `native` implementation:
+The icon object can be one of the following types:

-- Local image - Supported on iOS and Android
+- Local image - Supported on all platforms

   ```js
   tabBarIcon: {